-EnviroScience highly recommends initiating the coordination process with both the USFWS and state agencies as soon as possible in the project planning process to avoid delays or other restrictions to project completion.
-Listed endangered bats for which coordination may be necessary include the Indiana bat, Northern Long-eared bat, Virginia Big-eared bat, and the Gray bat, as detailed below.
-EnviroScience can assist with coordination and surveys for these and any other bat as needed.
+EnviroScience strongly recommends initiating the coordination process with both the USFWS and state agencies as soon as possible in the project planning process to avoid delays or other restrictions to project completion.
+Listed bat species for which coordination may be necessary include the Indiana bat, northern long-eared bat, Virginia big-eared bat, and the gray bat, as detailed below.
+EnviroScience can assist with coordination and surveys for these and any other bat species as needed.

 FEDERALLY ENDANGERED INDIANA BAT SURVEYS

-The Northern Long-eared bat (Myotis septentrionalis; NLEB) is also a medium-sized bat which closely resembles the Indiana bat in physical and behavioral characteristics, but has long ears that extend past the snout when pashed forward.
-The NLEB is also a cave dwelling bat that hibernates in caves during the winter months, then roosts and rears young in forests across its range in the spring and summer.
+The NLEB is also a cave-dwelling bat that hibernates in caves during the winter months, then roosts and rears young in forests across its range in the spring and summer.
 In response to a disease called White Nose Syndrome (WNS), which is a fungus that depletes the energy reserves of hibernating bats and causes mortality upon arousal from hibernation, the USFWS listed the NLEB as federally threatened with an interim 4(d) rule on May 4, 2015.
-The listing of the species as threatened with an interim 4(d) rule affords the NLEB all the protections of an endangered species, but with take exemptions for certain activities, including forest management practices, limited right of way maintenance and expansion, prairie habitat management, hazardous tree removal, and limited tree clearing projects (≤1 acre), that comply with general conservation measures of avoiding activities within 0.25 miles of a known hibernacula, and avoiding cutting of trees within 0.25 miles of known roosts.
-All other activities are subject to permitting, which may involve seasonal clearing, survey or other habitat analysis.

 FEDERALLY ENDANGERED GRAY BAT SURVEYS